REMINDER: The #1 thing you can do to support the site is share the articles!

 Criminals Butt-Dial 911 While Committing Crimes All The Time

 Most of us constantly carry a communication device that can connect us to anywhere in the world at a moment's notice.
 You'd think that this is the first thing a person would leave at home, turn off, or otherwise secure before committing illegal activities.
 You would, of course, be wrong.

 A surprisingly enormous amount of criminals have not only completely failed to disable their mobile phones while committing crimes ... they've butt-dialed 911 to inform the authorities of said crimes.

 In 2013, Scott Simon got into a late-night argument at a Waffle House.
 We're guessing that he lost, because afterwards, he was so furious that he decided to follow the other guy home and shoot him.
 He shared his intentions with an accomplice.
 He also got promptly arrested, because every word he said was recorded thanks to an extremely awkwardly timed 911 ass-dial.

-In the same week, two burglars named Nathan Teklemariam and Carson Rinehart drove around Fresno, discussing various targets and how to rob them blind.
-This was greatly appreciated by the 911 operator who had been listening in for a full 35 minutes when one of the men shifted his weight in an unfortunate way and, yes, butt-dialed the law.
+In the same week, two burglars, named Nathan Teklemariam and Carson Rinehart, drove around Fresno, discussing various targets and how to rob them blind.
+This was greatly appreciated by the 911 operator who had been listening in for a full 35 minutes since one of the men had shifted his weight in an unfortunate way and, yes, butt-dialed the law.